Heroes-Academy/IntroPython_Fall2016/docs/source/tutorials/f16_animation.1.rst

 4. What variables do you need to represent those changes?
 5. What python syntax is really useful for all of these things?

-In addition to the main cookbooks, there are a couple additional cookbooks which you can use:
+There are a couple of cookbooks which you can use:

-- :doc:`Simple PyGame cookbook <simple_pygame_cookbook>`
-    - covers pygame examples without using classes
-- :doc:`PyGame with Classes cookbook <pygame_classes_cookbook>`
-    - covers pygame using classes
-    - has a lot of functionality explained!